gvermag22/python-automation-scripts/README.md

 # python-automation-scripts
-This repository is a collection of miscellaneous python automation scripts for Whatsapp automation.
+This repository is a collection of miscellaneous python automation scripts for social media automation:

-You can send personalized Whatsapp text and image messages with these scripts.
+- sendtext.py and sendimage.py are for sending personalized Whatsapp text and image messages
+- redditpost.py is for posting personalized messages on reddit groups
+- fbgrouppost.py is for posting messages on facebook groups
+- youtubepost.py is for posting comments to top videos that are returned for specified keywords

 Right now, these run well on Unix or MacOS.

-==> As of June 5 2022, these scripts are working fine.
+- As of June 5 2022, these scripts are working fine.
-==> However, Whatsapp will keep changing the UI structure and the scripts are expected to break at some point.
+- However, Whatsapp will keep changing the UI structure and the scripts are expected to break at some point.
-==> Mainly, the xpath value of UI/text components will need to be verified/updated.
+- Mainly, the xpath value of UI/text components will need to be verified/updated.

 ## MacOS setup
 ```